Neptune Investment Management Novices' Hurdle (Grade 1)

 Our tip will be online shortly.
 Please check back soon.

 The Neptune Investment Management Novices’ Hurdle is a Grade 1 for novice hurdlers, run over 2 miles and 5 furlongs.
-Won recently by horses including Simonsig, The New One and Faugheen, will we see a new superstar in the making?
+Won recently by horses including Simonsig, The New One and Faugheen, it is often a stepping stone to the next year’s Champion Hurdle.

 The betting trends for the Neptune Novices Hurdle are as follows: